-Although working from home has been on the rise for years, the COVID-19 pandemic forced many companies to provide their employees with the necessary tools basically overnight.
+Although working from home has been on the rise for years, the COVID-19 pandemic forced many organizations to provide their employees with the necessary tools for homeworking basically overnight.
 Often, the situation was unprecedented: many branches that previously only worked in the office space were teleworking.
 The people behind those jobs – employer and employee alike – had no clue what to expect from the other.

 Formal: homeworking policies

 The legal status of homeworking varies from country to country.
 Especially now, we notice that governments are doing a good job in informing their citizens about the laws built around homeworking – if any.
 It is impossible to go over every country, but here are a few notable examples:

 In Belgium, there’s a legal difference between occasional telework (for specific situations such as a sick child, doctor’s appointment, etc.) and structural telework (working outside of the office on a regular basis, unrelated to external factors).
 Occasional telework requires a general homeworking policy attached to the employee handbook, outlining what functions can telework, for which occasions, if refunds are possible, what equipment needs to be provided, etc. Structural teleworking, on the other hand, requires a teleworking-specific clause in the employee contract, outlining the rules for that specific employee.

 Homeworking policy in UK

 In contrast to many other countries, employees in the UK have their ‘place of work’ included in the employee contract.
 When homeworking is requested (possible as of the 26th week of employment) and allowed, the contract should be altered accordingly: the place of work becomes the home address, with the notion that the employee is at times expected to be in the office.
 If other changes are made (e.g. working hours, expenses, benefits), the employee should also be notified.
 Everything other than that comes down to the company-wide homeworking policy the employer sets up.